Background Music for Video Games: Royalty-Free Music & Sounds

 You can find royalty-free music for video games that doesn’t require a copyright, both for free and for purchase.
 Music is a vital part of video games, and there are a lot of options when it comes to adding this music to your project.

-Royalty-free music does not require a copyright.
+Royalty-free music does not require ongoing royalty payments.

 Why Music in Video Games Matters